Taylor Austin

 Taylor Austin (born 18 January 1990) is a Canadian bobsledder who competes in the two-man and four-man events as a driver.

 Career

 Austin was recruited to compete in the sport of bobsleigh after finishing his football career at the University of Calgary.

 During the 2019–20 season, Austin finished in first place in the overall rankings for the two-man and four-man events.

 In January 2022, Austin was named to Canada's 2022 Olympic team in the two-man and four-man events.

+His greatest successes came late into his career as the IBSF inaugurated continental championships for the Americas in 2024.
+Again representing Canada, he is a three-time Pan American champion, twice in the four-man, once in the two man.
+He is, as of 2025, the most successful athlete, male or female, in those championships.